-At the 2016 annual meeting of stockholders, the Company held its sixth say on pay vote on the compensation and 55% of the Company's stockholders voted "for" the compensation of the Company's named executive officers.
-The Company's compensation committee thoughtfully considered the result of the 2016 vote in conducting the ongoing review and administration of management compensation.
+At the 2017 annual meeting of stockholders, the Company held its seventh say on pay vote and approximately 60% of the Company's stockholders voted "for" the compensation of the Company's named executive officers.
+The Company's compensation committee thoughtfully considered the result of the 2017 vote in conducting the ongoing review and administration of management compensation.
 The compensation committee has noted that because Vector is a diversified company, it is difficult to reference a single "peer group."
 Moreover, as reflected in the charts on page 10, the Company has consistently outperformed indices of both segments in which it operates - real estate and tobacco companies.
 Consequently, the compensation committee continues to believe that its compensation model is appropriate and effective.